 - Natural environment

-- Soils (physical, chemical, biological characteristics: soil formation: Australian soils) Process models
+- Soils (physical, chemical, biological characteristics; soil formation; Australian soils)

 - Modelling soil-vegetation-atmosphere transfer processes (SVATs)